Overtime: HR guide

 National living wage and overtime

 Another thing to have in mind is the legal obligation to pay the National Living Wage (NLW) and National Minimum Wage (NMW), which would include pay for overtime.
 Employees’ average pay for the total hours worked mustn’t fall below the NLW and NMW.
-The NLW of £8.72 an hour must be paid to workers aged 25 and over.
-The NMW continues to apply to workers aged 24 and under.
+The NLW of £10.42 an hour must normally be paid to workers aged 23 and over, and the NMW, with lower rates, continues to apply to most workers aged 22 and under.